lrgresearch/gpaw-tools/benchmarks/README.md

 or (this will take a little bit longer)

        time mpiexec -n 7 gpaw python simple_benchmark_2021.py

+or if your CPU supports threads (sometimes this may take even longer)

 These commands will result something like:
 ```